 Furthermore, how will the business track itself against these objectives?
 What metrics will the business use to assess the impact, and over what time period?

 Poorly communicated vision and limited progress updates

-Paint a picture for your people of why you’re doing this and why it is in their interest for these programmes to succeed.
-Growing pains are inevitable, but by successfully ensuring your people understand that these are short-term pains that will beget long-term gains, you’ll have an easier time of following your transformation programme through to completion.
+Paint a picture for your people of why you’re doing this and why it is in their interest for these initiaives to succeed.
+Growing pains are inevitable, but by ensuring that all of your people successfully understand that these short-term pains will beget long-term gains, you’ll have more success following your transformation programme through to completion.

-You need to get your people fully behind your transformation goals.
-Reward and publicly recognise anybody demonstrating alignment to your objectives.
-You will typically learn a lot more about your gaps and generate more fresh ideas from your people, rather than your leaders.
+Obviously, you need to get your people fully behind your transformation goals.
+Reward and favour publicly anybody demonstrating alignment to your key primary objectives.
+You will learn far more about your gaps and generate more fresh ideas from your people, rather than your leaders.
 So keep them involved along the way, ensuring you are regularly checking in with your people, letting them know how their contributions are helping to progress the programme.

 Lack of commitment to change among middle management (often external teams running the process)